smarter-sh/smarter-chat/README.md

 ### Getting Started

-Use the Makefile that is included.
-Type `make` for a full menu of commands.
-It does several things that will save you lots of time, namely, it:
+- `make`: prints a full menu of commands to the console.

-- sets up your Node environment for you
-- initializes pre-commit, which you need to run prior to creating pull requests
+- `make init`: Setup your environment for first time use. sets up your Node environment for you. initializes pre-commit, which you need to run prior to creating pull requests.
-- provides helpful automations for build-deploy to AWS Cloudfront

-- `make init`: Setup your environment for first time use:
 - `make run`: Run the dev server locally
 - `make build`: Build the react.js project. saves vite.js output to `./build` in the root of this project.
 - `make release`: Deploy the react.js project.
 Publishes the contents of the `./build` folder to an AWS S3 bucket served by the host defined by the value of `CDN_HOST_BASE_URL` located in shared/constant.js.
 For example, the react app for the Smarter workbench is initialized and served from these endpoints: a. [index.html](https://cdn.platform.smarter.sh/ui-chat/index.html): the react app build artifacts, and b. [app-loader.js](https://cdn.platform.smarter.sh/ui-chat/app-loader.js): a script to insert the react app build artifacts into the DOM.